 Students wishing to be nominated for a Mitchell Scholarship should contact Fellowships and Scholarships Director Ted Ogaldez before their senior year begins.
 Recommendations are required to secure the formal endorsement of their university or college.

 The campus deadline is the first Friday in September.
 Application deadline is usually the beginning of October.

-Applicants are required to secure the formal endorsement of their university or college and to provide exactly five letters of recommendation.
-In addition, those applicants who are full-time students at the time of application must obtain an institutional endorsement and three of the five letters of recommendation must come from persons with whom the candidate has done academic work.
+Applicants are required to secure the formal endorsement of their university or college and to provide exactly four letters of recommendation.
+In addition, those applicants who are full-time students at the time of application must obtain an institutional endorsement and three of the four letters of recommendation must come from persons with whom the candidate has done academic work.
 The selection committee also welcomes letters from persons competent to comment on aspects of the applicant's character and interests as revealed in non-academic activities.

 Application deadline is usually the beginning of October.

 A preliminary elimination will be made on the basis of credentials.
 A selection committee will determine – based on the students' academic transcripts, a brief essay prepared by the applicants, and from references of the applicants – which remaining applicants will be invited to Washington, D.C. in November for an interview before the selection committee.